 When thinking about one’s compensation, it’s common for people to think only about their take-home salary.
 Unfortunately, in many cases, this means employees could be missing out a significant part of their actual compensation, overlooking benefits, insurances, pensions and other add-ons.

-In their Benify portal, employees are presented with an illustration showing the full value of their employer’s total investment.
+In their Benify platform, employees are presented with an illustration showing the full value of their employer’s total investment.
 An employee’s Total Reward Statement gives employees a monetary breakdown of their salary, pension, insurances, and other benefits paid to them as part of their compensation, providing a clear overview of the components adding up to their total compensation.

 Knowing one’s total reward can lead to greater feelings of appreciation and that one is valued by their employer, both which can contribute to one’s happiness.